 10 River Terrace

 Though not part of the NYPL, the Poet's House has more than 60,000 titles in its poetry-only library.
-Its children's room is open Tuesday–Saturday from 11am–5pm, and there's a weekly toddler storytime.
+Its children's room is open Thursday–Saturday from 11am–5pm, and they offer poetry for toddlers on Thursdays at 10am.
 Check the website for special events for older kids, featuring guest poets and illustrators.

 RELATED: Rad Women and Civil Rights Heroes: Children's Books for Right Now

-Kids boogie down at a Drag Queen Story Hour held at Thompkins Square Library.
+Kids boogie down at a Drag Queen Story Hour held at Tompkins Square Library.

 Drag Queen Story Hour — Various locations